wangwei-cmd/Katsevich-algorithm/README.md

 ├── LICENSE
 └── README.md
 </pre>
-step 3: run the 'rec_L109.m' escript in the 'example' folder.
+step 3: run the 'rec_L109.m' script in the 'example' folder.

 **Results.
 Some reconstructed images looks like this:**